DevExpress/Blazor/README.md

 # Blog

-Read about the latest updates to the DevExpress Blazor UI components on our [blog](https://community.devexpress.com/tags/Blazor/default.aspx).
+Read about the latest updates to DevExpress Blazor components on our [blog](https://community.devexpress.com/tags/Blazor/default.aspx).

 # Version Compatibility